dyeo/aiventure/readme.md

 # aiventure

-**aiventure** (pronounced AI-venture) is an attempt at creating an entirely open-source, GPT-2-based AI text adventure game. aiventure seeks to meet the following goals during its development:
+**aiventure** (pronounced AI-venture) is an attempt at creating an entirely free, GPT-2-based AI text adventure game. aiventure seeks to meet the following goals during its development:

 1. A user-friendly UI that provides all of the editing capabilities required of a game of this type.